nextcloud/spreed/docs/TURN.md

     4: Average round trip delay 32.500000 ms; min = 15 ms, max = 56 ms
     4: Average jitter 12.600000 ms; min = 0 ms, max = 41 ms

 If the output hangs at some point this could mean that the TURN server is not accessible (for example, because a firewall blocks its ports).
-Pay special attention too to the _Total lost packets_ and _total send dropped_ values, as there would be no error message if the data was successfully sent to the TURN server but then it was not properly relayed.
+Pay special attention too to the _Total lost packets_ and _total send dropped_ values, as there would be no error message if the data was successfully sent to the TURN server, but then it was not properly relayed.

 Further you should see in the TURN server log the successful connection.